-The school will audit ICT provision to establish if the E-Safety policy is adequate and that its implementation is effective.
+The school will audit ICT provision to establish if the e-safety policy is adequate and that its implementation is effective.

-Handling E-Safety complaints.
+Handling e-safety complaints

-- Complaints of Internet misuse will be dealt with by a member of SLT. - Any complaint about staff misuse must be referred to the Head teacher. - Complaints of a child protection nature must be dealt with in accordance with school child protection procedures and safeguarding policy.
+- Complaints of Internet misuse will be dealt with by a member of the management team. - Any complaint about staff misuse must be referred to the Headteacher. - Complaints of a child protection nature must be dealt with in accordance with school child protection procedures and safeguarding policy.

-Community use of the Internet.
+Community use of the Internet

-The school will liaise with local organisations to establish a common approach to E-Safety.
+The school will liaise with local organisations to establish a common approach to e-safety.

-Communications Policy.
+Communications Policy

-Introducing the E-Safety policy to pupils
+Introducing the e-safety policy to pupils

-- E-Safety rules will be posted in all classrooms and discussed with the pupils at the start of each term. - Pupils will be informed that network and Internet use will be monitored.
+- E-safety rules will be posted in all class rooms and and discussed with the pupils at the start of each term. - Pupils will be informed that network and Internet use will be monitored.

-Staff and the E-Safety policy.
+Staff and the e-Safety policy

-- All staff will be given the School E-Safety Policy and its importance explained. - Staff should be aware that Internet traffic can be monitored and traced to the individual user.
+- All staff will be given the School e-Safety Policy and its importance explained. - Staff should be aware that Internet traffic can be monitored and traced to the individual user.
 Discretion and professional conduct is essential.

-Enlisting parents' support.
+Enlisting parents' support

-Parents' attention will be drawn to the School E-Safety Policy in newsletters and on the school website.
+Parents' attention will be drawn to the School e-Safety Policy in newsletters and the school brochure